 Taking the next step, the U.S. Army Corps of Engineers-Alaska District and Alaska Department of Transportation and Public Facilities were host of an Arctic Deep-Draft Ports Planning Charrette May 16-17, 2011.
 The goal of the meeting was to start the process of joint planning for U.S. Arctic ports in Alaska, responding to the opportunity of study funding through the state of Alaska.

-For the 2012 Alaska Deep Draft Arctic Ports Study, the state of Alaska and U.S. Army Corps of Engineers-Alaska District are evaluating potential port locations on the northern and western coasts of Alaska in response to the Arctic coast experiencing increased vessel traffic.
+For the Alaska Deep-Draft Arctic Ports Study beginning in 2012, the state of Alaska and U.S. Army Corps of Engineers-Alaska District are evaluating potential port locations on the northern and western coasts of Alaska in response to the Arctic coast experiencing increased vessel traffic.